sandeepcodesource/Parsing/README.md

 2. Import project into "JAVA-eclipse IDE" or any standard platform.
 3. How to Run Project.
 4. STEPS :
+5. a. right click on the project folder Parsing -> open with Visual Studio -> After importing Goto RUN -> Start Debugging.
-5. Open Eclipse IDE Platform  -> right click on project -> Run As -> Java Application.
+6. b.
+Open Eclipse IDE Platform  -> right click on project -> Run As -> Java Application.
-6. #This Repository state that pasring the bank details from a given bank statement PDF to the normal text.
+7. #This Repository state that pasring the bank details from a given bank statement PDF to the normal text.
-7. #In this repository we are parsing the main object like Name,Branch,IFSC code,etc.
+8. #In this repository we are parsing the main object like Name,Branch,IFSC code,etc.